 Day in the Life

-Students in the Veterinary Technology (VT) Program enjoy a wide range of educational experiences.
+Veterinary Technology (VT) program students enjoy a wide range of educational experiences.
 The classroom work is done at the Western Campus in Parma, where the VT laboratory is located.

 Most of the VT courses have both a lecture and lab component.
 Laboratories may include examination of animal tissues or samples (blood, urine, stool) but many involve hands-on learning of techniques on live animals.

-In addition to working in the VT lab, the Program involves travel to a number of off-campus laboratory or clinical sites.
-The VT 1500 (Veterinary Science II) course requires students to travel to laboratory sites to learn techniques on food animals (cattle, sheep, pigs) and horses.
+In addition to working in the VT lab, the program involves travel to a number of off-campus laboratories or clinical sites.
+The VT 1410 (Veterinary Science II) course requires students to travel to laboratory sites to learn techniques on food animals (cattle, sheep, pigs) and horses.

 After graduation, students planning to practice in Ohio must apply to the American Association of Veterinary State Boards (AAVSB) to take the Veterinary Technician National Exam (VTNE).
-The Program's success rate for this exam has regularly exceeded the national (72%) and state (84%) rates .
-VT graduates from this Program enjoy a pass rate of almost 95%.
+The program's success rate for this exam has regularly exceeded the AVMA's goal of a 50% passage rate for first-time test takers.
+VT graduates from Tri-C's program enjoy a 3-year rolling average of 94.12%, as of September 2023.
 VTNE scores are applicable to other states' requirements as well.

 Our program boasts a VTNE passage rate that is consistently higher than the national average for first-time test takers.